VysotskiVadim/VysotskiVadim.blog/_drafts/calculate-lint-version.markdown

 ## Select version number

-Linter version should be compatible with Android Gradle Plugin version, aka **AGP**.
+The linter version should be compatible with Android Gradle Plugin version, aka **AGP**.

-Find version of your AGP.
+Find the version of your AGP.
 Open root `build.gradle` and find AGP.
 Or just search for a string **com.android.tools.build:gradle:**.
 ```groovy